The Outsiders Are Back

-The Outsiders Are Back is the first full-length album by the Milwaukee, Wisconsin-based soul band Kings Go Forth.
+The Outsiders Are Back is the only full-length album by the Milwaukee, Wisconsin-based soul band Kings Go Forth.
 It was released in April 2010 on the Luaka Bop label.
 The album consists of ten original songs written by band members Andy Noble and Black Wolf.
 The album received positive reviews.
 The album's cover, and likely its title, are based on a fictional album cover designed by "imaginary soul superstar" Mingering Mike.

 Track listing

 All songs written by Andy Noble and Black Wolf.